hazelcast/hazelcast/site/docs/enterprise/operator-openshift.md

 In the `Service Routing` section you can see the `LoadBalancer` location for the Hazelcast Jet Management Center service.
-Open your favorite browser and navigate to `http://<Location>:8081` to access Hazecast Jet Management Center.
+Open your favorite browser and navigate to `http://<Location>:8081` to access Hazelcast Jet Management Center.

 You should see the login page at `http://<Location>:8081` like below and